Note: This essay first appeared on Stonekettle Station in April of 2013. Given the current state of affairs, an update seemed in order // Jim

 I have no idea.
 Cats are slaves to their nature and their nature is alien to human perception.

 I do know, however, that fear can be learned.

-One of the (several) reasons I don’t want ShopKat in the house with Stupid and Tubby is that I don’t want her to pick up their fear, their everyday terror at mundane things, the nameless shapeless dread that rules Stupid’s very existence.
+One of the (several) reasons I don’t want ShopKat in the house with Stupid is that I don’t want her to pick up the White Cat’s fear, his everyday terror at mundane things, the nameless shapeless dread that rules Stupid’s very existence.

 I’ve seen it, out there in the world, on the battlefield, in crisis.

-The question is if the habit of fear can be broken.
+The question is if the habit of fear can be broken, unlearned.